bashtage/ng-numpy-randomstate/README.md

 as well as OSX 10.10, PC-BSD 10.2 (should also work on Free BSD) and Windows (Python 3.5).

-Most tests implemeted are _smoke_ tests that only make sure that something is output from the expected inputs.
-The only other tests compare the MT19937 generator to NumPy's implementation.
-Formal tests (unit) have not been implemented for the individual RNGs.
+Basic tests are in place for all RNGs.
+The MT19937 is tested against NumPy's implementation for identical results.

 ## Installing